Best Running Headphones of 2025

 What is Active Noise Canceling technology?

 Noise-canceling technology generally comes in two forms — active and passive.
 Passive is the simpler of the two and includes using ear cups to seal out background noise.
 Active noise canceling is more complicated as it uses microphones and speakers to eliminate background noise.
-Over-the-ear headphones traditionally feature active noise canceling technology, but the technology has advanced for earbuds.
+Over-the-ear headphones traditionally feature active noise canceling (ANC) technology, but the technology has advanced for earbuds.
 Nowadays, earbuds like the Skullcandy Push ANC Active will include adjustable active noise canceling technology, meaning you can adjust just how much ambient noise to cancel.

 How do wireless headphones connect to my devices?